Ceramic engineering: History

+Ceramic engineering, like many sciences, evolved from a different discipline.
+Materials science and engineering is commonly considered the origins of ceramics engineering.

 Abraham Darby first used coke in 1709 in Shropshire, England, to improve the yield of a smelting process.
 Coke is now widely used to produce carbide ceramics.
 Potter Josiah Wedgwood opened the first modern ceramics factory in Stoke-on-Trent, England, in 1759.
 Austrian chemist Carl Josef Bayer, working for the textile industry in Russia, developed a process to separate alumina from bauxite ore in 1888.
-The Bayer process is still used to purify alumina for the ceramic and aluminium industries.
+The Bayer process is still used to purify alumina for the ceramic and aluminum industries.
 Brothers Pierre and Jacques Curie discovered piezoelectricity in Rochelle salt c.
 1880.
 Piezoelectricity is one of the key properties of electroceramics.

 E.G. Acheson heated a mixture of coke and clay in 1893, and invented carborundum, or synthetic silicon carbide.
-Henri Moissan also synthesized SiC and tungsten carbide in his electric arc furnace in Paris about the same time as Acheson.
+Henri Moissan also synthesized silicon carbide and tungsten carbide in his electric arc furnace in Paris about the same time as Acheson.
 Karl Schröter used liquid-phase sintering to bond or "cement" Moissan's tungsten carbide particles with cobalt in 1923 in Germany.
 Cemented (metal-bonded) carbide edges greatly increase the durability of hardened steel cutting tools.
 W.H.
 Nernst developed cubic-stabilized zirconia in the 1920s in Berlin.
 This material is used as an oxygen sensor in exhaust systems.
 The main limitation on the use of ceramics in engineering is brittleness.

 Military

-The military requirements of World War II encouraged developments, which created a need for high-performance materials and helped speed the development of ceramic science and engineering.
+The military requirements of World War II encouraged innovation, which created a need for high-performance materials and helped speed the development of ceramic science and engineering.
 Throughout the 1960s and 1970s, new types of ceramics were developed in response to advances in atomic energy, electronics, communications, and space travel.
-The discovery of ceramic superconductors in 1986 has spurred intense research to develop superconducting ceramic parts for electronic devices, electric motors, and transportation equipment.
+The discovery of ceramic superconductors in 1986 has spurred research to develop superconducting ceramic parts for electronic devices, electric motors, and transportation equipment.

 There is an increasing need in the military sector for high-strength, robust materials which have the capability to transmit light around the visible (0.4–0.7 micrometers) and mid-infrared (1–5 micrometers) regions of the spectrum.
-These materials are needed for applications requiring transparent armour.
-Transparent armour is a material or system of materials designed to be optically transparent, yet protect from fragmentation or ballistic impacts.
-The primary requirement for a transparent armour system is to not only defeat the designated threat but also provide a multi-hit capability with minimized distortion of surrounding areas.
-Transparent armour windows must also be compatible with night vision equipment.
+These materials are needed for applications requiring transparent armor.
+Transparent armor is a material or system of materials designed to be optically transparent, yet protect from fragmentation or ballistic impacts.
+The primary requirement for a transparent armor system is to not only defeat the designated threat but also provide a multi-hit capability with minimized distortion of surrounding areas.
+Transparent armor windows must also be compatible with night vision equipment.
 New materials that are thinner, lightweight, and offer better ballistic performance are being sought.

-Such solid-state components have found widespread use for various applications in the electro-optical field including: optical fibres for guided lightwave transmission, optical switches, laser amplifiers and lenses, hosts for solid-state lasers and optical window materials for gas lasers, and infrared (IR) heat seeking devices for missile guidance systems and IR night vision.
+Such solid-state components have found widespread use in the electro-optical field including optical fibers for guided light wave transmission, optical switches, laser amplifiers and lenses, hosts for solid-state lasers and optical window materials for gas lasers, and infrared (IR) heat seeking devices for missile guidance systems and IR night vision.